-Atkin Chambers has a strong and long-standing presence in the region, maintaining its reputation for advocacy and analysis through continued involvement with important and complex disputes.
+Atkin Chambers has a strong and long-standing presence in the region, with members maintaining their reputation for advocacy and analysis through continued involvement with important and complex disputes.

 Members of Chambers have been instructed in major project disputes in Hong Kong, Singapore and throughout South East Asia and the Pacific for over 50 years, working initially on projects such as the Mass Transit Railway, Chek Lap Kok Airport and Harbour City in Hong Kong.
-Members continue to be regularly instructed in large and high-profile disputes in this region such as cases about the Stonecutters Bridge, one of the longest cable-stayed bridges in the world, the Metropolis Shopping Centre, a power generation project in the Philippines, and casinos in Macau and Disneyland Asia.
+Members continue to be regularly instructed in large and high-profile disputes in this region such as cases about the Stonecutters Bridge, one of the longest cable-stayed bridges in the world, the Metropolis Shopping Centre, power generation projects , and casinos in Macau and Disneyland Asia.

 Members have also been involved in disputes in Oceania, including between the Government of a group of Pacific Islands and a New Zealand contractor concerning the construction of a road.
 One of the most renowned construction lawyers and arbitrators in the region, Professor Doug Jones AO RFD, is a door tenant.

 Atkin Chambers a recommended chambers again in the most recent Legal 500 Asia Pacific guide reflecting its “worldwide footprint in construction law” and to be acknowledged as one of the chambers with the most silks ranked in 2018.
-It was pleased to be part of the Bar Council Training Scheme for Chinese lawyers again in 2018.
+It was pleased to be part of the Bar Council Training Scheme for both Chinese and South Korean lawyers again in 2018.